-The University offers a range of benefits including flexible working, family friendly policies, a generous pension scheme (employer's contribution is 14.5% of pensionable pay) and 41 days' annual holiday (inclusive of public holidays).
+The University offers a range of benefits including flexible working, family friendly policies, a generous pension scheme (employer's contribution is currently up to 14.5% of pensionable pay) and 41 days' annual holiday (inclusive of public holidays).
 We will assist you in developing your career by providing extensive training & development opportunities.
 See What Cambridge can offer for more information.